ruslang02/discord-qt/README.md

 npm start
 ```

-## Running binary release
+## Running the binary release
-Precompiled builds are available at https://github.com/ruslang02/discord-qt/releases for Windows and Linux (AppImage).
+Precompiled builds are available at https://github.com/ruslang02/discord-qt/releases for Windows and Linux (AppImage, Debian package).

 ## Configuration
 In order to run this application you **must** obtain a Discord user token [(how-to guide)](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs).